wamta26/WAMTA26.github.io/venue.md

 <div class="text-info">Accomodations:</div>

 The following are the nearby hotels to the conference location.
-The workshop does not reserve a block in any hotel.
-Please reserve your hotel rooms soon since they are generally sold fast.
+The workshop does reserve a block of rooms in one of the hotels.
+Details will be posted soon.

   - TBA